 Avast VPN vs. NordVPN

-Avast is well known for its antivirus software.
-Is its VPN good enough to rival NordVPN?
+Avast is known for its antivirus software, but its VPN doesn’t stack up against NordVPN.

 - Can be set up to connect automatically when you need it